Updated: Jun 21

 Excellent quality product videos are an investment worth making.
 They can be used across multiple channels and have a more significant impact than static images.
 We'll go into this in more detail further in the post.

-Gives your product more tangibility
+It gives your product more tangibility

 Let's step into your customer's shoes for this one.
 Buying online is incredible.
 It's convenient; it's quick, it's comfortable.
 But there is one often-cited disadvantage: you can't get a feel of a product from a still image.
 While nothing can replicate an in-shop experience completely, videos are much more effective at communicating and demonstrating the look and feel of a product.